goldbergyoni/nodebestpractices/README.md

 ## ![✔] 3.6 Naming conventions for variables, constants, functions and classes

 **TL;DR:** Use ***lowerCamelCase*** when naming constants, variables and functions and ***UpperCamelCase*** (capital first letter as well) when naming classes.
-This will help you to easily distinguish between plain variables / functions, and classes that require instantiation.
+This will help you to easily distinguish between plain variables/functions, and classes that require instantiation.
 Use descriptive names, but try to keep them short.

-**Otherwise:** Javascript is the only language in the world which allows to invoke a constructor ("Class") directly without instantiating it first.
+**Otherwise:** Javascript is the only language in the world which allows invoking a constructor ("Class") directly without instantiating it first.
 Consequently, Classes and function-constructors are differentiated by starting with UpperCamelCase.

 ### Code Example ###
 ```javascript